-Ad Blocking and Other Safety Add Ons
+Ad Blocking and Other Browser Add-Ons

-Here are some ideas that can help keep your computers safer and provide for a better viewing experience.
+Here are ideas that can help keep your computers safer and provide for a better viewing experience.

 This is especially good in a class setting where there are already plenty of distractions.
-Blocking ads has the additional benefit of blocking a major path for malware and other web nasties.
+Blocking ads has the additional benefit of blocking a major path for viruses, malware and other web nasties.

 Adblock will allow some non-intrusive ads in order to support websites.
 It's free to use, can be added to most major browsers, and is open source.

 This is another Firefox add-on worth checking out.
 It allows you to fine tune how YouTube videos are displayed and played, with options to always (or never) use HD (High Definition), turn off annotations, change video player size, turn off auto-play, set video volume, control embedded videos and more.